dspeyer/dspeyer.github.io/magic.md

 #### Multi Source Caster
 Prerequisite: two active magic source, spellcraft +10.
 When you cast a spell from a school both magic sources support, you may split the cost between them, as if you had cast two spells, one from each source, whose ratings sum to the original rating.

+#### Source Combination
+Prerequisites: Multi Source Caster, spellcraft +15, metamagic reducing special ability
+You can use the metamagic reduction ability from one of your magic sources (see Artificier and Mad Biomancer) with spells from your other magic source.

 #### Necromancy
 Prerequisites: Summoning (infernals)